Trillick St Macartan's GAC: History

 A branch of the Gaelic League was formed in Trillick on 29 December 1901, and the League pioneered the playing of Gaelic games in 1902.
 At a Gaelic League Feis in Trillick on 15 August 1903, parish teams from Trillick, Golan, Moorfield and Liffer played the first competitive football games in Trillick.
-By December 1903, a parish football and hurling club, named Lisdoo Young Ireland, had been formed, Lisdoo being one of only five teams taking part in the first Tyrone senior football championship in November 1904.
+By December 1903, a parish football and hurling club, named 'Lisdoo Young Ireland', had been formed, Lisdoo being one of only five teams taking part in the first Tyrone senior football championship in November 1904.

-In 1906 the Trillick Red Hands football team was formed; in 1907 they reached the final of the first Cup Competition in Tyrone, the McAnespie Cup, presented by Trillick-born James McAnespie.
+In 1906, the 'Trillick Red Hands' football team was formed.
+In 1907, this club reached the final of the first cup competition in Tyrone, the McAnespie Cup, presented by Trillick-born James McAnespie.
 The Red Hands, Glassmullagh St Colmcille's and Coa hurling teams, and Trillick and Knocknagor camogie teams, all from the Trillick parish, played at a Gaelic League Feis in Trillick on 15 August 1907.
 In 1909 there were three clubs in the parish: the Red Hands (which disbanded in 1910), Golan and Bundoran Junction Éire Ógs; however until 1914, matches were only played on Feis days.

-The Trillick MacDonagh's team functioned in 1914–18 and 1923–28, but many prominent players were lost in "The Troubles".
+The 'Trillick MacDonagh's' team functioned in 1914–18 and 1923–28, but many prominent players were lost in "The Troubles".
 The Gaelic League flourished up to 1920, Trillick parish priest Fr Matt Maguire being President of Dáil Uladh.

 Following the establishment of the West Tyrone Board on 29 October 1931, the Trillick St Macartan's Club was formed in 1932, continuing to this day.
+It was named for Mac Cairthinn of Clogher (died AD 506), the first Bishop of Clogher.
 The Ulster Council ruled in 1933 that the Tyrone County Board had jurisdiction over the club, rejecting the claim of Fermanagh.

 Trillick won the GAA's Centenary Year Club of Year Award in 1984.